 His other “business venture” saw him discharged from the Navy after he was caught smuggling tobacco in the guns of HMS Norfolk.

 In 1789, Richan erected his first house on Kirkwall’s Main Street.
 It was, however, deemed too small by Mrs Richan, so the captain bought the property next door.

-He demolished both buildings and constructed the fine town house that now hosts the West End Hotel.
+He demolished both buildings and constructed the fine town house that now hosts the West End Guest House.